 Throughout the course you will also be following industry practices of daily morning stand-ups, to touch base with other developers in your team and share knowledge of what you have been working on and what problems you have faced in the previous day.
 Retrospectives are an opportunity for developers to share their knowledge from the whole week and pass on vital information to the team about new features and bug fixes.
 Scrum is the process of breaking work down into manageable features which can be completed within a week and assigned to developers for completion.

 In addition to this, you will be working alongside a team of professional developers who have a combined commercial experience of 50+ years.
-You will also have access to hiring advice from our recruitment partners, so that you can feel confident and prepared when walking into your first web development interview.

 |Course Delivery||Both remotely and/or at our offices in Leeds (depending on your requirements)|